The Briefing Paper: How to Craft?

 - Write the conclusion (in this section, you can express your personal point of view, including the consideration of the most effective problem solutions.
 However, you should prove it with the persuasive evidence).

 As you can see, writing a briefing paper isn't as easy as ABC.
-However, you can turn this time-consuming process into entertainment by getting useful knowledge and skills, which will be very helpful in everyday life.
+However, you can turn this time-consuming process into entertainment by asking for help of our college essay service, which will be very helpful in everyday life.